China confirms near miss with U.S. ship in South China Sea

 U.S. Secretary of State John Kerry on Tuesday said maritime disputes between countries should be resolved peacefully through arbitration though the United States would speak out when a country, such as China, took unilateral action that raised the potential for conflict.

-Chinese Foreign Ministry spokeswoman Hua Chunying said Kerry and Japanese Prime Minister Shinzo Abe, who has been equally critical of the air Defense zone, should stop harping on the issue.
+Chinese Foreign Ministry spokeswoman Hua Chunying said Kerry and Japanese Prime Minister Shinzo Abe, who has been equally critical of the air defence zone, should stop harping on the issue.

 "The show the relevant parties have put on is enough.
 They should give it a rest.
 If they really care about this region's peace, they should ... stop fomenting trouble," she told a daily news briefing.

-China's Defense Ministry said, however, there were "good opportunities" for developing Sino-U.S. military ties.
+China's Defence Ministry said, however, there were "good opportunities" for developing Sino-U.S. military ties.

 "Both sides are willing to strengthen communication, maintain close coordination and make efforts to maintain regional peace and stability," the ministry said.